-This topic shows the terms and definitions that are specific to the configuration of the cache task.
+This document shows the terms and definitions that are specific to the configuration of the cache task.

 Read-data: Data read from disk.

 Storage Overhead: Additional level-2 storage cost of running cache when level-2 cache is enabled.

 Individual Read/Write Cache Space: When checked, the level-1 cache space will be divided into two separate regions respectively dedicated for reading and writing cache, by the ratio you specified below.
 100% Read means that the whole cache space is used for caching read-data only, while 100% write means caching write-data only.
 If this option is not checked, the whole level-1 cache space is shared by both reading and writing.